jagprog5/dev-guide/README.md

 Testing should be done where it makes sense to do so!
-Anecdotally a disproportionate push for testing was because _surrounding or previous components are clearly lacking in quality_.
+Anecdotally a disproportionate push for testing was because _surrounding or previous components were clearly lacking in quality_.
 Time might be better spent writing verifiable quality in the first place:

  - using higher level abstractions (libraries, and reduce manual memory management)